Purging data on a regular basis plays a critical role in CRM database maintenance.

 Using Insycle, you can filter data in sophisticated ways to identify low quality data.
 This includes many out-of-the-box templates and the ability to customize filters for your specific data and custom fields.

 The Customer Data Health Assessment is a comprehensive tool for identifying purgeable records.
 It analyzes your database automatically and identifies issues in your data while tracking their prevalence over time, helping you to uncover records that would be good candidates for purging.
-You can also build and add your own custom templates to health assessment to track issues that are unique to your organization.
+You can also build and add custom templates to health assessment to track issues unique to your organization.

-You can build advanced templates for identifying purgeable records, using multiple variables to truly drill-down into your data and ensure that you are only removing records that make sense and meet strict qualifications.
+You can build advanced templates for identifying purgeable records, using multiple variables to truly drill down into your data and ensure that you only remove records that make sense and meet strict qualifications.

-Insycle offers safety controls to make sure that you are only deleting records that deliver no value to your organization.
+Insycle offers safety controls to ensure you are only deleting records that deliver no value to your organization.

 You can preview your purged records before the update is pushed live to your database.

-When you are satisfied with the result, you’ll be able to send yourself a .CSV of the purged data directly to your email, or a coworkers’ email, so you always have a basic backup of the removed data if you need it.
-Should you realize later that you made a mistake, you can re-import the records.
+When you are satisfied with the result, you can send yourself a .CSV of the purged data directly to your email, or a coworkers’ email, so you always have a basic backup of the removed data if you need it.
+You can re-import the records if you realize that you made a mistake.

 But purging is never a one-time thing.
-Whether you are attempting to keep your costs down, decluttering your database, or getting rid of low-quality data, you will always have an ongoing need to purge data and keep your database clean.
+Whether attempting to keep your costs down, decluttering your database, or getting rid of low-quality data, you will always need to purge data and keep your database clean.